 Masters Scholarship for Innovation in Science - Stacey Niao

 The Foundation is also delighted to announce the award of the Sir Hugh Kawharu Scholarship for Innovation in Science for 2017 to Stacey Niao.
 Stacey is enrolled at Wintec in its masters course on Leadership in Sport and Leisure.
 Stacey has represented New Zealand in Volleyball and completed her undergraduate studies at Illinois State University, in the United States, graduating with a Bachelor of Science in 2015.
 We wish her all the best for her studies.
 Nei ra ngā mihi nui ki a ia, e te wheturangi o Ngati Awa me Ngati Tuwharetoa.
 He whakamihi tēnei ki a koe mo toū kaha i te ao Māori, me te mihi anō hoki mo tōu maramatanga, tōu tohungatanga mo tātou te iwi Māori.

-The Sir Hugh Kawharu Scholarship for Innovation in Science is a scholarship for Māori students engaged in masters level study in the sciences.
-Applications for the 2018 academic year has now passed.
+The Sir Hugh Kawharu Scholarship for Innovation in Science is a $10,000 scholarship for Māori students engaged in masters level study in the sciences.
+The closing date for applications for the 2018 academic year has now passed.
 A call for applications for the 2019 academic year will be made in 2018.